Aims and Scope

 The information from a legend should be enough to understand the figure even without reading the manuscript text.
-The details of the experimental methods should be included in Materiels and Methods section rather than in the figure legend, with the exception of special methods, which may be briefly mentioned in the legend (1 or 2 sentences).
+The details of the experimental methods should be included in Methods section rather than in the figure legend, with the exception of special methods, which may be briefly mentioned in the legend (1 or 2 sentences).
 Any symbols and abbreviations appearing on the figure should be defined in the legend.

 Each figure (graphic, cartoon, pictures…) is numbered with Arabic numerals.
 The units used are explicitly mentioned in the legend.
 The drawings and images must be of the highest quality and be preferably prepared using a graphic application.
 The authors should not reproduce figures from another work or publication without a written permission from their authors and publisher.

 The AAM support a large diffusion and respect of the Vancouver guidelines (www.icmje.org) to help authors, editors and other actors of the peer-review process et the medical redaction to publish and disseminate articles with precise, clear, reproducible and unbiased content.